aronyoddity/OrbOfTheTidesMod/README.md

-# Cape Stardew Mod
+# Orb Of The Tides Mod

-**Cape Stardew** is a mod for Stardew Valley that introduces new items, mechanics, and immersive experiences to enhance gameplay.
 This README provides an overview of the mod's features, installation instructions, and contribution guidelines.

 ## Features